Kilkelly, Ireland (song): Background

 In the late 1970s or early 1980s, Peter Jones discovered a collection of century-old letters in his parents' attic in Bethesda, Maryland.
-The letters had been sent by his great-great-great grandfather, Byran Hunt, to his son, Jones' great-great grandfather, John Hunt, (Note: One source has the surname as Coyne.) who had emigrated from Kilkelly, County Mayo, to the United States in 1855 and worked on the railroad.
+The letters had been sent by his great-great-great-grandfather, Byran Hunt, to his son, Jones' great-great-grandfather, John Hunt, (Note: One source has the surname as Coyne.) who had emigrated from Kilkelly, County Mayo, to the United States in 1855 and worked on the railroad.
 As Byran was illiterate, the letters were dictated to the local schoolmaster, Pat McNamara (d.
 1902), who often wrote letters on behalf of his neighbors who were unable to read and write.

 Covering the years 1858 to 1892, the Hunt letters shared family news of births, deaths, and marriages, and reports of the annual harvest.
-One letter reported that a brother who had sought his fortune in England had returned and was thinking of buying land.
+One letter reported that Michael, a brother who had "got in a wee bit of trouble" and joined John in America, was returning and was thinking of buying land.
 John Hunt was never far from his father's thoughts and the letters expressed the love and affection his family in Ireland still held for him.
 The last letter, dated February 1892, was written by John Hunt's brother, D. Hunt, informing him of the death of their father.
 Peter Jones decided to compose a ballad based on the contents of the letters.